TEXT-S&P speculative-grade composite spread remains flat

 The investment-grade and speculative-grade spreads are both down from their

-635 bps and below its five-year moving average of 719 bps.
-We expect continued
+average of 620 bps and below its five-year moving average of 712 bps.
+We

 Standard & Poor's, a part of The McGraw-Hill Companies (NYSE:MHP), is the